apache/cordova-plugins/url-policy/README.md

     <allow-intent href="*" />

 ## Network Request Whitelist
-Controls which network requests (images, XHRs, etc) are allowed to be made.
+Controls which network requests (images, XHRs, etc) are allowed to be made (via cordova native hooks).

-Note: Please use a Content Security Policy (see below) instead (or also), since it is more secure.
+Note: We suggest you use a Content Security Policy (see below), which is more secure.
 This whitelist is mostly historical for webviews which do not support CSP.

-By default, only requests to `file://` URLs are allowed.

 In `config.xml`, add `<access>` tags, like this: